 - 2 teaspoons baking powder

 - 1 teaspoon ground cinnamon

 - ⅓ cup orange juice, about 1 large orange

 - 1 ½ cups cranberries, fresh or frozen

 - ½ cup walnuts, chopped (optional)

-- Preheat your oven to 350 degrees and prepare you muffin tin.
+- Preheat your oven to 400°F and prepare you muffin tin.

 - In a large mixing bowl, whisk together the melted butter, sugar, and brown sugar.

-- Add in the eggs and whisk until light and fluffy (2-3 minutes).
+- Add in the eggs and orange zest and whisk until fully incorporated.

-- Stir in the vanilla and yogurt until fully combined.
+- Stir in the vanilla and yogurt until combined.

-- In a separate small bowl, sift together the flour, almond flour, baking powder, baking soda, cinnamon, and salt.
+- In a separate small bowl, sift together the flour, almond flour, baking powder, cinnamon, and salt.

 - Add half of the dry ingredient mixture and stir until combined.

-- Mix in the orange juice and orange zest.
-Then stir in the remaining dry ingredients.
+- Mix in the orange juice, then stir in the remaining dry ingredients.

 - Stir in the cranberries and walnuts (if using frozen cranberries, there is no need to thaw first).

-- Spoon the batter into your muffin cups so that they are about ⅔ full.
+- Spoon the batter into your muffin cups so that they are almost full.
 Sprinkle sparkling sugar over top of each muffin if desired.

-- Bake at 350 for 25-30 minutes for regular sized muffins.
+- Bake at 400°F for about 25 minutes for regular sized muffins.
 Rotate the pan about halfway through so that the muffins brown evenly.

 - Remove and let cool on wire rack.

 The nutritional information on this website is only an estimate and is provided for convenience and as a courtesy only.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.